Madoc-ANU/comp1130-assign3-repo/README.md

 As with Assignment 2, you will be expected to write unit tests to convince yourself that your code is correct.
-The testing code has been extended from last time - `test/Testing.hs` now allows you to group tests into a tree structure.
-As before, you run the tests using `cabal test`.
+The testing code has been extended from last time - `src/Testing.hs` now allows you to group tests into a tree structure.
+As before, you run the tests using `cabal v2-test`.

 ### Your Task

-Add tests to `test/AttaxTest.hs` that test your AI.
+Add tests to `src/AttaxTest.hs` that test your AI.

 #### Hints